mat2718/mat2718/README.md

 ## I'm a Husband, Veteran, and Full Stack Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play with my 4 animals and spend time with my family
+- ⚡ Fun fact: I love to play with my four animals and spend time with my family

 <br />
 <br />